Emergency lighting … it’s on the way out

 Intensely developed over the past few years by the world’s top manufacturers, LED has several advantages when used in emergency lights.
 Some of these advantages are already well chronicled, like phenomenally long lifespan and incredible energy efficiency, but other lesser-known LED properties are of specific use in emergency lighting.
 For instance, the directional nature of LEDs concentrates the intensity of illumination at floor level (measured in lux), thus helping to meet British Standard light level requirements.
 Other light forms produce wider-spreading illumination that is often wasted to some extent - hence they require modification to produce a focused beam.

 The small size of an LED makes it easier for designers to incorporate the technology into a wide range of luminaires, too.
 Edge-LED lighting is used as backlighting in televisions to facilitate a slimmer design, and offers the same benefits in emergency signage.
-Lyco stock a variety of such products from respected names such as Eterna and Robus.
+Lyco stock a variety of such products from respected names such as Eterna.
 Shock and vibration-proof and operational even at low temperatures, LED is perfectly suited to many challenging environments or scenarios.

 The accelerated evolution of LED has substantially increased its potential, so that today it’s a viable option for most lighting purposes.
 The discreet non-maintained Eterna 3W LED Compact Emergency Downlight is a great choice of illumination in escape route areas, with its LED design allowing an unobtrusive fitting with a focused intensity of light.